lurgh/infinitive-jkp717/README.md

 MQTT Discovery will be added soon to create the MQTT Climate entities.

+Upon shutdown, the MQTT discovery topics will be withdrawn, causing the sensors to be removed from HA.
+They will return after a restart.

 ### Topics Subscribed

 An MQTT client may publish to these topics in order to change operating